bastamon/GL62M-7RD-Hackintosh/README.md

 [OpenCore Laptop Guide][dortania_link].

 ## WiFi & Bluetooth
+I prefer the built-in Intel card, refer [OpenIntelWireless][intel_link] and remove DW1820A related config.

-I assume you replaced the built-in Intel card with Broadcom BCM94350ZAE/DW1820A.
+If you prefer to replacing the built-in Intel card with Broadcom BCM94350ZAE/DW1820A.

 Install essential [Kext][brcm].

 For more details refer [osxlatitude][wlan_ts_link] and [Bluetooth Troubleshooting][bt_ts_link]

-If you prefer Intel card, refer [OpenIntelWireless][intel_link] and remove DW1820A related config.

 ## UEFI drivers
 ``` c++